 - International fees

-Prepare for a career as a successful innovator in the fashion business with this varied and engaging course.
-You’ll develop an in-depth knowledge and understanding of strategic business design, fashion enterprise and social impact.
+Prepare for a career as a successful innovator and future leader in the fashion industry with this varied and engaging course.
+You’ll develop in-depth knowledge and understanding of the rapidly evolving fashion industry and develop your own creative, enterprising, and strategic business design skills.

-Delivered collaboratively between School of Design and the Centre for Enterprise and Entrepreneurship Studies in Leeds University Business School, the course will equip you with the skills to view the fashion industry from social and cultural as well as commercial perspectives.
+Delivered collaboratively between School of Design and Leeds University Business School (LUBS), you will be taught by experts across fashion and business.
+This will enable you to view the fashion industry from a range of perspectives, including social, cultural, and commercial perspectives.

-We also have an impressive range of resources you can use for research.
-We house the M&S Company Archive including documents, advertising, photos, films, clothing and merchandise from throughout Marks & Spencer’s history, offering a fascinating insight into the changing nature of branding and advertising over time.
-The International Textile Collections, also housed on campus, collects, preserves and documents textiles and related areas from around the world.
+MA Fashion Enterprise and Society students may find our excellent fashion-related research resources, such as the School’s Yorkshire Fashion Archive and access to the Marks and Spencer’s (M&S) Company Archive, of particular interest.
+The M&S Company Archive includes documents, advertising, photos, films, clothing and merchandise from throughout Marks & Spencer’s history, offering a fascinating insight into the changing nature of branding and advertising over time.
+Students also have access to the International Textile Collections, which collects, preserves and documents textiles and related areas from around the world.

 The Programme Leader for this course is Dr Caroline Hemingray.